matn7/CS-Notes/src/main/java/mutithreading/README.md

 x = y; // atomic, guarenteed to be performed by single HW operation
 ```

-- Classes in the java.util.concurrent.atomic.
+- Classes in the `java.util.concurrent.atomic`.
 - Those are more advanced operations.

 ```java